CodeURJC-DAW-2023-24/webapp16/README.md

 I have created different screens with mustache.
 I have helped to make the different pages more dynamic.
-Where I have worked the most is in the screens of players, teams, search and everything related to them.
 I've been in charge of all the AJAX page layout.
-I have also helped in the resolution of errors in different parts of the practice.

 - Top 5 commits: